3D Temperature Mapping of Solar Photospheric Fine Structure Using Ca II H Filtergrams: Conclusions

-The temperature stratification is extractable from filtergrams in the \ion{Ca}{ii}~H wings at very high spatial resolution (up to 0\farcs10) and over a wide atmospheric range in the same way as it has been used before in spectrograms.
+Temperature stratification is extractable from filtergrams in the \ion{Ca}{ii}~H wings at very high spatial resolution (up to 0\farcs10) and over a wide atmospheric range in the same way as it has been used before in spectrograms.
 Temperature extraction was possible with a simple analytical procedure making use of a filter with PSFs and passbands that vary with wavelength.

-The technique developed in this work to address non-simultaneity of frames in the context of image reconstruction using MOMFBD successfully minimizes spurious signal from the non-simultaneity of the recorded images and is already being adopted for other projects (e.g. \cite{2012ApJ...757...49W,2012ApJ...752..108S,2012A&A...540A..19S}).
+The technique developed in this work to address non-simultaneity of frames in the context of image reconstruction using MOMFBD successfully minimizes spurious signal from the non-simultaneity of the recorded images and is already being adopted for other projects (e.g., \cite{2012ApJ...757...49W,2012ApJ...752..108S,2012A&A...540A..19S}).

-The limitations due to the broad and variable filter profile, as discussed in Sect.~\ref{section5}, could be mitigated by introducing an additional rotation stage tilting an interference filter further out into the \ion{Ca}{ii}~H blue wing (for example the 396.47 nm interference filter mentioned in Sect.~\ref{sect:setup}) thus minimizing the tilt angle necessary to scan the whole wing.
+The limitations due to the broad and variable filter profile, as discussed in Sect.~\ref{section5}, could be mitigated by introducing an additional rotation stage tilting an interference filter further out into the \ion{Ca}{ii}~H blue wing (for example, the 396.47 nm interference filter mentioned in Sect.~\ref{sect:setup}).
+This would minimize the tilt angle necessary to scan the whole wing.
 A more satisfactory solution would be to replace the setup with a tunable filter with narrow passbands and stable PSF (e.g. a Fabry-P\'{e}rot).
-Significantly narrower passbands would also dramatically increase the sampled height range (see Sect.~\ref{section5}) and allow proper separation of chromospheric and upper-photospheric features that currently are mixed in the core filtergrams.
+Significantly narrower passbands would also dramatically increase the sampled height range (see Sect.~\ref{section5}) and allow proper separation of chromospheric and upper photospheric features that currently are mixed in the core filtergrams.